-In 2014 the district evaluated the highest volume of permit applications recorded for a single calendar year.
-There were a total of 45 permit applications for the following activities: installation of culverts for field drainage and driveway accesses, ditch slope repair, ag tiling and culvert replacement.
+In 2015 there were a total of 37 permit applications for the following activities: installation of culverts for field drainage and driveway accesses, ditch slope repair, ag tiling and culvert replacement.

 PROJECTS

 Hay Creek-Norland

 Description/Location: The project area includes the lower portion of the Hay Creek watershed and adjacent 37 square mile Norland sub-basin.
 Hay Creek drains into the Roseau River immediately downstream from the City of Roseau.
 The project includes three features: 7-mile corridor restoration and floodway enclosed by setback levees, an off-channel impoundment site, and a connection channel.
 This site provides a total of at least 9,500 acre-feet of gated and un-gated runoff storage.